fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 	- issue seems to occur because of file store get

 ----
+- [X] copy is not hooked up in tree
+- [X] cp is not present in terminal
 - [X] mv command works properly for files
 - [X] mv command works properly for folders
 - [X] preview help documentation